ltucker284/Basic-Chain/README.md

 ## Prerequisites to run this application

-In order to run this application you must have Docker version 17.06.2-ce or greater.
+In order to run this application you must have Docker version 17.06.2-ce or greater, Node v8 or greater, and npm v5 or greater.
 The only caveat to this is that if the version of Docker installed on your machine does not have Docker Compose version 1.14 or greater, it is recommended that you install a greater version of Docker.